rwickens/automate_PET/README.md

 - (7) Does steps 5 and 6 in patient-space by doing a reverse transformation of the mask/atlas file (necessarily in standard space)
 - (8) If desired, can split the initial dynamic PET scan into frames for the purposes of examination.
 (Section needs to be un-commented)

-For the automate_PET.py program, the following is the information for the user.
+The following is the information for the user.

 -----------INFORMATION FOR USER:-----------
 - Three inputs to run the program: weight (kg), dose (mCi), and patient folder (full path needed)